ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ## Pre-Connection Interfaces

-Configuration interfaces are used to configure the security protocols before a handshake begins or the keys are negotiated.
+Configuration interfaces are used to configure the security protocols before a handshake begins or keys are negotiated.

 - Identities and Private Keys (IPK): The application can provide its identity, credentials (e.g., certificates), and private keys, or mechanisms to access these, to the